Introduction to German VerbsImportant Verbs & Conjugation

 2. Regular German Verbs

 Most German verbs, called regular verbs, follow a common conjugation pattern.
-This means that if you know how to conjugate one verb of this kind, you will be able to do so to other regular verbs in the same way.
+If you know how to conjugate one regular verb, you can do the same for others.
+Machen is a regular verb.
+Another example is gehen, which means "to go."

 PronounmachengehenEnding